n8willis/opentype-shaping-documents/opentype-shaping-malayalam.md

 have formed ligatures or combined into conjunct forms.
 Therefore, the `LEFT_POSITION` subclass of the character must be tracked throughout the shaping process.

+For most mark and dependent-vowel codepoints, the _Mark-placement subclass_ is synonymous with the `Indic Positional Category` defined in Unicode.
+However, there are some distinctions, where the defined category does not fully capture the behavior of the character in the shaping process.

 Malayalam includes two special marks that are classified as `PURE_KILLER`, "Vertical Bar Virama" (`U+0D3B`) and "Circular Virama"